There are many different types of depression. The condition can be classified as mild, moderate or severe, depending on your symptoms.

 Electroconvulsive therapy (ECT)

+Side-effects of the treatments include headaches, confusion and memory loss.
 ECT often works very quickly, greatly lifting your depression.
 However, it doesn't appear to stop depression coming back in the future.

 Factors that may make you more likely to develop depression can include: